chornge/kmpli/README.md

 ./kmpli --template="library"
 ```

-Generate a template configured with Amper (only available with Shared UI & Native UI projects):
+To generate a template configured with Amper (only available with Shared UI or Native UI).
+Pick one:

 ```
 ./kmpli --template="shared-ui-amper"